 - 1 baking soda

-- 25-30 walnuts for garnishing, broken into halves You can use white or black sesame seeds instead
+- 37-74 walnuts for garnishing.
+If you break them into halves you will only need 37 instead of 74.
+You can use white or black sesame seeds instead

 Toasting the walnuts

 - Preheat oven for the cookies (350F/175C/155C fan)Note: this is the same temperature at which you bake the cookies

 - Spread the nuts in a single layer on a parchment paper or silpat lined baking tray and toast for 10-15 minutes, or till fragrant.
 At the 7 minute mark check the nuts, stir, and turn the tray around (as ovens have hot spots).

 - Allow to cool then process into walnut meal, using the food processor or blender.
 For more crunch in the cookies, leave 25-35% of the walnuts asbigger pieces.
 (You can blend for a shorter period of time, or separate out the nuts and crush these with a rolling pin or rough chop.)